Kindred (novel)

-The book is the first-person account of a young African-American writer, Dana, who is repeatedly transported in time between her Los Angeles, California home in 1976 with her white husband and an early 19th-century Maryland plantation on the Eastern Shore.
-There she meets some of her ancestors: a proud, free Black woman and a white planter who forces her into slavery and concubinage.
-As Dana stays for longer periods in the past, she becomes intimately entangled with the plantation community.
-Dana makes hard choices to survive slavery and to ensure her return to her own time.
+The book is the first-person account of a young African-American writer, Dana, who is repeatedly transported in time from her Los Angeles home in 1976 with her white husband to an early 19th-century Maryland plantation outside Easton.
+There she meets some of her ancestors, including Alice, a free Black woman, and Rufus, a white planter who forces Alice into slavery and concubinage.
+As Dana stays for longer periods in the past, she becomes enmeshed in the plantation community.
+Dana makes hard choices to survive slavery and ensure her return to her own time.